bbatsov/metaredux/_posts/2019-04-21-meta-reduce-volume-2019-1.md

 doing](https://flexport.engineering/approximating-prettier-for-ruby-with-rubocop-8b863bd64dc6)
 to push this even further!
 I'm really grateful to see them making their work open-source and contributing it upstream!

+## Haskell

+I continue slowly with my Haskell explorations and I'm having quite a bit of fun overall.
+Nothing interesting to report, though.

 ## Joe